DataLinker and Sail Racer come to us from Lithuania

 DataLinker, a Bluetooth NMEA gateway

-The DataLinker allows to receive data from the instruments on a smartphone, a tablet or other compatible mobile device, thanks to the Bluetooth Smart technology (¹).
-You can use wind data, Compass, log, sounder and GPS with any dedicated application connected to the internet in Wi - Fi and so share this data via the Cloud.
+On September DataLinker allows to receive data from the instruments on a smartphone, a tablet or other compatible mobile device, thanks to the Bluetooth Smart technology (¹).
+Wind data can be used, compass, speedometer, sounder and GPS with a dedicated application while remaining connected to the internet via Wi-Fi and thus share this data via the Cloud.

 Read more …

-Miniplex-2wi and Configuration Utility for Mac OS X [Update-2]
+Miniplex-2Wi and Setup Utility for Mac OS X [Update-2]

-Company ShipModul website has directed a version Mac OS X, the configuration utility MPX-Config configuration utility for the multiplexer Miniplex-2Wi (¹).
+The company ShipModul website has made a Mac OS X version of the configuration utility MPX-Config configuration utility for the multiplexer Miniplex-2Wi (¹).
 It is now available in Downloads section of their website.
-This utility allows to make the multiplexer settings without going through Windows.
+This utility allows you to make the settings of the multiplexer without going through Windows.

 Read more …